erikcameron/decorum/README.md

 Decorators, as conceived of by GoF, Python, etc., masquerade as the objects they decorate by responding to their interface.
 They are _not_ the original objects themselves.
-This may or may not be a problem, depending on how your app is structured.
-In general though, (I doubt this is news) it risks breaking encapsulation.
-Any code which stores direct references to the original object will have to update them to get the decorated behavior.
+This may or may not be a problem, depending on how your code is structured.
+In general though, (I doubt this is news) it risks breaking encapsulation: Any code which stores direct references to the original object will have to update them to get the decorated behavior.
 For example, in a common Rails idiom, in order to do this: